skylarshaffer/c03-24-code-solutions/typescript-forms/javascript-forms-quiz-notes.md

 - What event is fired when a user places their cursor in a form control? mouseover
+  CORRECTION:
+  When a user clicks into a form control? focus
 - What event is fired when a user's cursor leaves a form control? mouseout
+  CORRECTION:
+  When a user clicks out of a form control? blur
 - What event is fired as a user changes the value of a form control? input
 - What event is fired when a user clicks the `"submit"` button within a `<form>`?